-Our Waste Zero Team helps businesses apply best management practices in collecting recycling, compost and landfill materials.
+Our Waste Zero Team helps businesses apply best management practices in collecting recycling, compost, and landfill materials.
 We provide a single point of contact to help you implement new recycling programs or improve existing programs and make sure you have the resources you need.
 For a summary of all our services and outreach resources, please refer to our comprehensive commercial brochure.

 Depending on the type of business or residential property, the team will:

 The Waste Zero Team is familiar with assisting all business types – from office buildings, hotels and hospitality, restaurants, hospitals, and shopping centers to large commercial residential properties (Multi-Family Dwellings).